gangaaram/retail-data-case-study/README.md

 <img width="920" height="460" alt="image" src="https://github.com/user-attachments/assets/7cb916c9-2a28-4187-b067-c3424334d970" />

-We find that the 3 customers segments : Adults, High-value Customers and Loyal customers which fit the ages 20 to 49, have fewer marketing campaigns and are not being targeted aggressively although they bring in majority of sales revenue.
+We find that the 3 customers segments : Adults, High-value Customers and Loyal customers which fit the ages 20 to 49, have fewer marketing campaigns and are not being targeted aggressively enough although they bring in majority of sales revenue.

 ### 2) One-time customers are significantly (57%) less likely to complete their purchase interactions.
 <img width="914" height="258" alt="image" src="https://github.com/user-attachments/assets/c13ebdfe-205d-464a-9835-d5d23069fda3" />
 <img width="921" height="638" alt="image" src="https://github.com/user-attachments/assets/b2fbb8b9-8dae-4b0d-8989-838ca6269fc3" />

 One-time customers are more likely to abandon the final stage of purchasing which is filling in payment details.
-How we concluded that its the payment details stage being abandoned, was by finding out that purchase interactions don't mean completed transactions as one-time customers had more purchase interactions than repeat customers which is not possible.
+We identified the payment stage as the drop-off point after discovering that purchase interactions exceeded completed transactions.
+Specifically, one-time customers logged more purchase interactions than repeat customers which is a pattern that is only possible if users are abandoning the process of filling in payment details.
 Therefore purchase interactions refer to pressing of the purchase button and not completed transactions.

 ### 3) One-time customers have much higher, high intent interactions specifically checkouts that increase with time after their first transaction.
 This are days after their first transaction.